 create partition primary

-9. Now we can format the drive.
+8. Now that the partition is created, we can format the drive.
 Execute the below command to format the USB drive with the NTFS file system.
 In general, Windows drives are formatted as NTFS.
-If you want FAT32 file system then replace
+If you want a FAT32 file system, replace

 fat32 in the below command.
 The “quick” part in the command is signaling the system to do a quick format.
 You will see it as a checkbox when you try to format drives from File Explorer.